maxplanck-ie/snakepipes/docs/content/setting_up.rst

 Installing snakePipes
 ---------------------

 The easiest way to install snakePipes is via our conda channel.
-The following command install snakePipes and also creates a conda virtual environment named ``snakePipes``, which you can then activate via ``source activate snakePipes``.
+The following command install snakePipes and also creates a conda virtual environment named ``snakePipes``, which you can then activate via ``conda activate snakePipes``.

 .. code:: bash